-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date ust be assessed by a vocationally co sing workplace evidence from the lea Understand relevant legislation, policy and practice when working with individuals, carers and families in times of 1.1.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Learning outcomes 2, 3 and 4 must be assessed by a vocationally competent Assessor in real work environments and/or by using workplace evidence from the learner's real work environment.
+Understand relevant legislation, policy and practice when working with individuals, carers and families in times of 1.1.
 Describe current legislation relevant to risk assessment and risk management. carers and ramilles in times of crisis.
 1.2.
 Describe legislation, policy and practice relating to the recording, storing and sharing of information by a service provider.
 Explain the different types of support and intervention available to individuals, carer and families in times of crisis.
 1.4.
 Explain the factors that influence the kinds of support offered.
 Be able to develop risk management strategies when 2.1.
 Assess the risk of crisis situations occurring.